Koc University Hospital Mayo Clinic

 Flu shots are safe for most people who have heart disease.

-The nasal spray flu vaccine (FluMist) isn't recommended for people with heart disease or who are 65 years and older.
+The nasal spray flu vaccine, called FluMist, isn't recommended for people with heart disease or who are 50 years and older.
 Unlike the flu shot, the nasal spray flu vaccine is made with a live virus.

 The flu shot is usually given in the upper arm.
-Some people get temporary side effects.
-These may include mild soreness at the injection site, muscle aches or a mild fever.
+Some people get temporary side effects such as mild soreness at the injection site, muscle aches or low fever.
 You can't get the flu or coronavirus disease 2019 (COVID-19) from a flu vaccine.

-Check with your health care provider before getting a flu shot if:
+Check with your healthcare professional before getting a flu shot if:

-• You've had a serious allergic reaction to the flu vaccine in the past
+• You had a serious allergic reaction to the flu vaccine in the past.

-• You had Guillain-Barre syndrome develop after getting a flu shot
+• You got Guillain-Barre syndrome after getting a flu shot.

 You can still get a flu shot if you're allergic to eggs.